 all health insurance companies, health maintenance organizations, self-funded health and welfare benefit plans, other Third-Party Payors, and any other health benefit provider in the United States of America or its territories that paid or incurred costs for Valeant’s branded drug products in connection with a claim submitted by Philidor, a claim submitted by any pharmacy in which Philidor had a direct or indirect ownership interest, or a claim by any pharmacy for which the amount sought for reimbursement was alleged to be inflated as a result of Defendants’ allegedly fraudulent scheme, from January 2, 2013 through November 9, 2015, and allegedly suffered damages thereby.

 Excluded from the Settlement Class are Pharmacy Benefit Managers, Defendants, Defendants’ successors and assigns, and any entity in which any Defendant has or had a controlling interest.
-Also excluded from the Settlement Class are any entities that submit a Request for Exclusion that is accepted by the Court.
+Also excluded from the Settlement Class are any entities that properly submitted a Request for Exclusion.

-Please read the Notice to fully understand your rights and options.
+Please read the Notice to fully understand your rights.
 Copies of the Notice and Claim Form can be found in the Case Documents bar on the right of this page.
-You may also visit the settlement website, www.ValeantTPPSettlement.com, for more information about the proposed Settlements.
+You may also visit the settlement website, www.ValeantTPPSettlement.com, for more information about the Settlements.

-Payments to eligible claimants will be made only if the Court approves one or both Settlements and a plan of allocation, and only after any appeals are resolved, and after the completion of all claims processing.
+The deadline for submission of a Claim Form to be potentially eligible to receive a payment from the Settlements was January 6, 2022.
+Payments to eligible claimants will be made only after the completion of all claims processing.
 Please be patient, as this process will take some time to complete.